- My mailbox won’t open, how can I have this fixed?

 ResLife is also home to arts and crafts and many free samples of products…

 Of course!
-We know how hard it can be to get a snack if your couped up all day studying.
-We have vending machines for snacks and soda in each of our Residence Halls.
-Please contact Facilities Management if there is any issues.
+We know how hard it can be to get a snack if your cooped up all day studying.
+We have vending machines for snacks and soda in our Residence Hall Complexes.

 First things first.
 What is the issue?
 Are you not getting along with your roommate?
 After you have consulted your RA and have tried to mediate, and then contacted your CRD, there are a few steps you need to take.

 Note: There is a room freeze the first few weeks of school.
-You will not be able to move until after the room freeze.
+Residents may not move until after the room freeze.
 The freeze is put in place for many reasons, one of them to give you a chance to actually see if you want to move!

 Only Juniors, Seniors, and Faculty may have their cars on campus.
 As you see, there are limited numbers of parking spaces around.
 Please be respectful and only park in your designated area.
 Check out Public Safety’s site for more information.
 Public Safety

 Great question.
 Fortunately, we live in an area that is surrounded by a great wealth of public transportation.
-You can contact a local cab company, use the NJ Transit trains, or our public buses.
+You may contact a local cab company, use the NJ Transit trains, or public buses.
 For more info, check out the “Maps and Directions” Section.
-Madison Shuttle Schedule.